• Templates

 Photo by Nandhu Kumar from Pexels

 The most important principles are the five elements and the Bagua map.
 They can help us design our homes or rearrange any space to enhance Qi flow.
-We can also apply them to other areas to achieve balance and enhance productivity—like our devices.
+Of course, physical spaces are where the idea is most commonly used, but we can also apply them to other areas to achieve balance and enhance productivity, like our devices.

 How To Feng Shui Your Computer (& Other Devices)